top of page

 1. Research & Shortlist Universities

-Use high-authority websites like UCAS, QS World Rankings, and The Complete University Guide to compare programs and rankings.
+Use high-authority websites like UCAS, Postgrad, the QS World University Rankings and The Complete University Guide to compare programs and rankings.

 2. Check Entry Requirements